at-ishikawa/at-ishikawa.github.io/_docs/windows/setup.md

 ### Troubleshootings
 1. How to upgrade WSL from 1 to 2?
-    - I wrote [an article](/posts/2021-03-16-update-wsl-version) for how I did it.
+    - I wrote [an article](/2021/03/17/update-wsl-version/) for how I did it.

 winget
 ---
-[winget](https://docs.microsoft.com/en-us/windows/package-manager/winget/) is a cli to install and manage applications, just like HomeBrew on Mac, apt or yum on Linux.
+[winget](https://docs.microsoft.com/en-us/windows/package-manager/winget/) is a CLI to install and manage applications, just like HomeBrew on Mac, apt or yum on Linux.
 You need to install [App Installer](https://www.microsoft.com/en-us/p/app-installer/9nblggh4nns1?activetab=pivot:overviewtab) to use this tool, and also need to join Windows Insider Program to install it.